-Spring has arrived, and as we all head to the hills to revel in the newfound green and warm breeze, it’s important to remember that we won’t be the only ones doing so.
-That’s right; the bears are waking up from another long winter nap.
+Spring has arrived, and as we all head to the hills to revel in spring flowers and leafing trees, remember that we won’t be the only ones doing so – bears are waking up from another long winter nap.

 Unfortunately, us humans—whether directly or indirectly—are one of the leading causes of bear deaths in the region.
 Managing attractants on our properties, in town or out in the country, is critical to decreasing bears desires to come to human settlements seeking an easy meal.
-Because once a bear becomes habituated to human food sources, it’s usually game over.
-Sadly, there’s a real reason why we’re all familiar with the saying, “a fed bear is a dead bear”.
+Once a bear becomes habituated to human food sources, it’s usually game over.
+There’s a reason why we’re all familiar with the saying, “a fed bear is a dead bear”.

-It’s important to remember that bears have an incredible sense of smell – widely thought to be one of the best on the planet and with an estimated range of some 2100 times that of a human.
-So just because you can’t smell it, that doesn’t mean a bear can’t!
+Bears have an incredible sense of smell – widely thought to be one of the best on the planet and with an estimated range of some 2100 times that of a human!
+So just because you can’t smell it doesn’t mean a bear can’t!

 Here are a few simple steps you can take to keep bears—and yourself—safe this year.

-- Bear Spray: At this time of year, bears are down in the valleys where we live, foraging for any fresh food after their long hibernation.
-So time to start packing bear spray with you on your walks, bike rides and runs again!
+- Bear Spray: At this time of year, bears are down in the valleys where we live, foraging for fresh food after their long hibernation.
+So, time to start packing bear spray with you on your walks, bike rides and runs again.

 - Garbage: Store your waste somewhere secure (garage, basement, etc.) and only put your garbage out on the morning of collection day.
 Many of our towns now have bylaws that prohibit putting your garbage out the night before, so not only could you be attracting bears, you might also get fined.
 While you’re out and about in town, put any garbage in bear-proof garbage bins, not open air garbage bags.
 If your community doesn’t have bear-proof bins in public areas, ask your city council for them today!